AntonMykheiev/resultify.test/README.md

 ## How to install
-To install all dependences use: `composer install`
+To install all dependencies use: `composer install`